m1771vw/EnvisionStudioPokemonAPI/README.md

 ```
 dotnet tool install --global dotnet-ef
 ```
+Another alternative is to open the `EnvisionStudioPokemonAPI.sln` and in the `Package Manager Console` run `Update-Database`

 5. **Run the project:**
 To run the project, use the dotnet run command:

 ```
 dotnet run
 ```
-This will start your application, and you can access it by opening a web browser and navigating to http://localhost:44360.
+This will start your application, and you can access it by opening a web browser and navigating to http://localhost:44360 or https://localhost:7182.

+Another alternative is to open the `EnvisionStudioPokemonAPI.sln` and press F5 or press EnvisionStudioPokemonAPI at the top with the green button.

+You might have to select IISExpress and run it that way.

 6. **Access the application:**
-Once the application is running, open your web browser and go to http://localhost:44360 to access the application.
+Once the application is running, open your web browser and go to http://localhost:44360 or https://localhost:7182 to access the application.

+## Extra Notes

+Apologies in advance, I only worked on it for a couple days and probably spent maybe 8 to 12 hours on this.
+Never used Razor pages before so I had to pick it up as I went.

+There's no proper error handling and no loading animations.

+Am open to discussing more about design choices in the future.

+Definitely made some shortcut decisions to make it work.

+Also not familiar with SQLITE so I don't know if the set up instructions are correct but hopefully the migration works fine.